top of page

 3. Microbreaks Matter

-• Stretch your neck, shake out your hands
+• Stretch your neck and shake out your hands.

 4. Hydration and Electrolytes